noobskies/socialflow/memory-bank/activeContext.md

 **What This Project Is**: Frontend MVP exported from Google AI Studio that needs professional refactoring

-**What We're Doing**: Refactoring frontend code with SOLID/DRY principles and organizing file structure for future scalability
+**What We're Doing**: Refactoring frontend code with SOLID/DRY principles and organizing file structure

 **What We're NOT Doing**: Backend development (that comes later)

-**Freedom**: No backwards compatibility constraints - we can make breaking changes for better architecture
+**Freedom**: No backwards compatibility constraints - we can make breaking changes

 **Goal**: Professional, maintainable, well-organized codebase ready for eventual backend integration